 All department or office heads constitute the Governor's Disaster Committee.
 The GDC is activated by the Governor via executive directive during times of emergency.
+The Governor may activate the full GDC or select member, depending on the needs of the disaster event.
 The Governor may activate the full GDC or select members, depending on the needs of the disaster event.
 The Governor will call the GDC to order.
 This Committee serves as an advisory body to the Governor in the formulation of his policies and the coordination of the disaster response efforts.
 This committee is comprised of the following people: